Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

   - when uncertain route to SimpleLLM.

 - **RAG** → ONLY when:
-  - Query explicitly references uploaded content ("in the document", "from the file", "in the PDF", "analyze this document")
+  - Query explicitly references uploaded content ("in the document", "from the file", "in the PDF", "analyze this document", "from the image", "in the image", "above image", "this image", "the image")
-  - Query asks to analyze, summarize, or extract from uploaded content
+  - Query asks to analyze, summarize, or extract from uploaded content (documents or images)
-  - Follow-up questions when last_route was RAG AND query continues document discussion ("what else", "explain section 2", "summarize it")
+  - Follow-up questions when last_route was RAG AND query continues document/image discussion ("what else", "explain section 2", "summarize it", "from the above image", "tell me about the image")
-  - **CRITICAL**: If user provides text content directly in the query (not uploaded documents), use SimpleLLM instead of RAG
+  - **CRITICAL**: If user provides text content directly in the query (not uploaded documents/images), use SimpleLLM instead of RAG

 - **WebSearch** → Use when query involves:
   - **Factual questions about real-world entities**: "what is X", "who is Y", "explain Z", "tell me about X"